zhangster12/Obsidian-BJJ-Notes/Guard Passes/Circle Pass.md

 - If the guard player begins to track the passer with their feet, they’ve opened themselves to a [Knee Cut](obsidian://open?vault=Obsidian-BJJ-Notes&file=Guard%20Passes%2FKnee%20Cut).
 - The top player can also drop into [Half Guard](obsidian://open?vault=Obsidian-BJJ-Notes&file=Guards%2FHalf%20Guard) to reserve energy.
 # Defense
-First, the guard player should be framing at the shoulders and hip; these frames are temporary and should be replaced by legs.
+Frame at the shoulders and hip, then use your legs.
 # Links
 ## Guards
 - [[Half Guard]]